jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 ### Deobfuscating JS

-I turned to <a href="http://jsnice.org/">JSNice</a> to do some of the initial work.
+I turned to <a rel="noopener"` or `rel="noreferrer" href="http://jsnice.org/">JSNice</a> to do some of the initial work.
 It's not a particularly smart tool but it removes a lot of the manual effort like type inference, hex->text, and function inference ordering.

 At this point we had something much more reasonable.
 Note that this will be a long file with lots of code, and we'll unpack it piece by piece.